GluuFederation/docs-oxd-prod/3.1.4/sources/install/index.md

 |----------|------------|-------------------|----------------|
 |       1  |    400MB     |   200MB            |  64 Bit        |

+!!!
+Note
-Note: **oxd requires Java version 1.8**
+    **oxd requires Java version 1.8**

 It is highly recommended to use exactly same oxd version as CE.
 For example for CE 3.1.4 use oxd-server 3.1.4 and oxd-https-extension 3.1.4.

 ## Linux Packages

-Before installation make sure that Java 8 is installed on your OS, please check it with
+Before the installation make sure that Java 8 is installed on your OS.
+Please check it with
 ```
 # java -version
 java version "1.8.0_181"
 ```
-If above command confirms that java 8 is installed, you can go on with oxd installation.
+If the above command confirms that Java 8 is installed, you can go on with the oxd installation.

 The oxd Linux packages provide an easy way to install the `oxd-server` and the `oxd-https-extension`.
 Follow the steps below to get started:

 Step 1: Find the proper Linux package below.

-Step 2: After installation, [configure](../configuration/index.md) your oxd server.
+Step 2: After the installation, [configure](../configuration/index.md) your oxd server.

 Step 3: Run the following command to start your oxd server: